 If the offense is not bailable under the second proviso of this section.
 Even then accused can be admitted to interim pre-arrest bail by the session judge of the session division in which accused is arrested by making accused bound to appear before the court in other districts of the same province.

-The second type is judicial remand which used when the proceeding cannot be started because of any other reason.
+The second type of remand is the judicial remand which used when the proceeding cannot be started because of any other reason.
 The court of magistrate or session sends the accused back to judicial lock-up.

-The third type is transit remand which is used by the court when the accused committed an offense and goes beyond the jurisdiction of the court.
+The third type of remand is transit remand which is used by the court when the accused committed an offense and goes beyond the jurisdiction of the court.

 The court sends a warrant for the arrest of that person to that court in whose jurisdiction that accused resides.
 Then that court arrests that person and transfers to the court in which his trial will be held.